sameervinayak31/GroupMeFantasyFootballBot/README.md

 each over-bid that the script identifies.
 If you'd only like a personal notification, just create the bot in a group consisting of only you.

+In my case, I set up a cron job on an AWS EC2 instance to run every morning at 9am.
+Yahoo waivers usually clear around 5am EST so this works but there are probably better ways that I'll eventually look into.